Monolithic vs Microservices Architecture

 Naturally, you can use completely different tech stacks for developing different microservices.
 You can choose programming languages that are suitable for respective microservices.

 Monolithic architecture doesn’t allow this flexibility.
-It uses one code base in one code repository.
+It uses one codebase in one code repository.
 You can use one technology stack only.

-7. Adding new features in microservices architecture vs monolithic architecture
+7. Adding new features

 It naturally follows that you will add a new feature to one microservice only.
 You need the involvement of developers working on that microservice only.
 Development, testing, and deployment efforts should concentrate on that service alone.